EEA Applications: An Overview

-A direct family member would be a spouse or civil partner, a dependant child or grandchild or a dependant parent or grandparent.
+- Direct family members include spouse or civil partner, dependant child or grandchild, or a dependant parent or grandparent.

-An indirect family member includes unmarried partners and extended relatives who are dependant on the EEA national or a member of their household.
+- Indirect family members include unmarried partners and extended relatives who are dependant on the EEA national or a member of their household.